Manishthapa2022/Stock-analysis/README.md

 ## Overview of the Project
 The main purpose o the project is to provide Steve the Total daily Volume and the Yearly return for a portfolio of stocks so that he can advise his parents to invest accordingly for better returns.
 The analysis was carried out both using a original and a refactored code.
 The refactored code was used specifically so that Steve could add more data sets to it which he could not to the original code.
 ## Results:
-The following illustrates for the portfolio of stocks using Original and Refactored code for the year 2018.
+The following illustrates for the portfolio of stocks using Original and Refactored code

 ##### **Original code**
  ~~~VBAscript